aptech/docs/docs/CR-lowmatlowmat1.rst

 Purpose
 ----------------

-Returns the lower portion of a matrix. lowmat returns the main diagonal and every element below. lowmat1 is the same except it replaces the main diagonal with ones.
+Returns the lower portion of a matrix. :func:`lowmat` returns the main diagonal and every element below. :func:`lowmat1` is the same except it replaces the main diagonal with ones.

 Format
 ----------------
 .. function:: lowmat(x)
               lowmat1(x)

-    :param x:
+    :param x: data
     :type x: NxN matrix

     :returns: L (*NxN matrix*) containing the lower elements of the matrix.
-The upper elements
-        are replaced with zeros. lowmat returns the main diagonal intact. lowmat1 replaces the main diagonal with ones.
+The upper elements are replaced with zeros. :func:`lowmat` returns the main diagonal intact. :func:`lowmat1` replaces the main diagonal with ones.

 Remarks
 -------

-The lowmat function along with upmat1 can be used to extract the LU factors from the return
+The :func:`lowmat` function along with :func:`upmat1` can be used to extract the LU factors from the return.

 Examples
 ----------------